-Show and label the Traffic Railing / Noise Wall (8'-0") on the Plan and Profile, Cross Section and other sheets as required.
-Include cross references to Design Standards Index 5210, 5213, 5214 and 5215 as appropriate.
+Show and label, by name or Index number, the Traffic Railing / Noise Wall (8'-0") on the Plan and Profile, Cross Section and other sheets as required.
+Include cross references to Design Standards Index 5213, 5214 and 5215 as appropriate.